javascriptair/site/README.md

 [![Build Status](https://img.shields.io/travis/javascriptair/site.svg?style=flat-square)](https://travis-ci.org/javascriptair/site)
 [![Join Gitter](https://img.shields.io/badge/chat-on%20gitter-brightgreen.svg?style=flat-square)](https://gitter.im/javascriptair/site)

-## Suggest Episode topic/guest
+## Suggest Episode Topic/Guest

 Please suggest an episode [using this tool](http://suggest.javascriptair.com) or by simply [filing an issue](https://github.com/javascriptair/site/issues/new)

-## Track episode progress
+## Track Episode Progress

-The official schedule is on [the website](http://javascriptair.com) but you can find things in progress in [schedule.md](other/schedule.md).
+The official schedule is on : [the website](http://javascriptair.com) but you can find things in progress in : [schedule.md](other/schedule.md).

-You can also track episode suggestions on [waffle.io](https://waffle.io/javascriptair/site)
+You can also track episode suggestions on :
+[waffle.io](https://waffle.io/javascriptair/site)

 ## Discussion